huazai665/LGC-Net/README.md

 # LGDN
-This repository for LGDN paper code coming soon!
+This repository for LGDN paper and code coming soon!